Abattoirs of Anderlecht: Later history (1918–present)

 In the 1960s, several buildings were demolished, including the locomotive depot.
 In 1970, aging infrastructure caused the loss of export licences, making the slaughterhouses unprofitable.
 The water tower was removed in 1981, and in 1983, the municipality ceased operations and declared the site bankrupt.
 In 1987, operations were taken over by Abatan, a public company of 150 traders and butchers, which renovated the site, modernised the facilities, and regained the lost export licences.

 The Great Hall was protected as a monument on 8 August 1988.
 In 1992, the cellars were restored and converted into the Cureghem Cellars exhibition and event space.
 A fire in 1996 destroyed several old buildings, including slaughtering and refrigeration areas.
 The livestock market closed in 2008 due to financial and image concerns.
 In 2012, the company became Abattoir SA, which also launched Cultureghem, a public space in Cureghem offering community activities, healthy meals, and facilities for events, exhibitions, and local projects.
 In 2015, the former meat market closed and was replaced by the 12000 m2 Foodmet hall with 45 shops, including 17 butcheries, greengrocers, and grocers.
 In 2018, a rooftop aquaponic urban farm was installed with a 36-year lease.

 In 2019, plans for housing, student accommodation (Kotmet), and shops were considered.
 In 2020, the Manufakture project was proposed, aiming to replace the existing slaughter lines with a smaller facility and to add food businesses, workshops, and a rooftop pool.
-In 2023, the cessation of slaughter lines was announced, with a deadline set for 2028.
+By February 2023, construction of the Manufakture project was underway.
+Later that year, the cessation of the slaughter lines was announced, with a deadline set for 2028.

 In 2024, the Brussels-Capital Region accelerated redevelopment by making the Urban Development Corporation (sau-msi.brussels) co-owner of the 12 ha site.
 The Urban Development Corporation purchased most of the land from the municipality, excluding the historic market hall, and took full ownership of the canal-side area for new housing, shops, and collective facilities.
 Abattoir's lease was extended until 2088, and the site continues to host economic activities including the weekly markets and Foodmet.
+In 2026, the Brussels government approved the master plan for the site's redevelopment.
+This includes a permanent open-air swimming pool on the roof of the Manufakture complex, with an opening planned for 2030.